zhiyuanMA/zhiyuanMA.github.io/about.md

 ---

-<b>I'm a Java Developer, experienced in Web applications and Big Data Projects.
-Past 6 years I collaborated with amazing people in Beijing and Auckland to create beautiful codes and robust solutions.
+I'm a Java Developer, experienced in <b>Web applications and Big Data Projects</b>.
+Past <b>6 years</b> I collaborated with amazing people in Beijing and Auckland to create beautiful codes and robust solutions.

-I’m passionate about building high quality applications and user interfaces with modern web technologies, test driven development and agile methodology.</b>
+I’m passionate about building high quality applications and user interfaces with modern web technologies, test driven development and agile methodology.

 ### Java